sangtaeha/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 : Target value of congestion window in segments after the next RTT, that is, W_cubic(t+RTT) as described in {{win-inc}}

-W_est(t):
+W_est:
-: An estimate for the congestion window in segments at time t in seconds in the TCP-friendly region, that is, an estimate for the congestion window if the TCP-NewReno congestion controller was used
+: An estimate for the congestion window in segments in the TCP-friendly region, that is, an estimate for the congestion window using the AIMD approach similar to TCP-NewReno congestion controller

 ## Window Increase Function {#win-inc}